Changissnz/selfinterest/README.md

-the machine used that breaks could be logically analyzed according to the direction of reversing the construction, the breakdown of the machine into relevant constituents interconnected for the functioning of the machine, with the interconnections themselves being culprits for the machine's failure.
+the machine used that breaks could be logically analyzed according to the direction of reversing the construction, the breakdown of the machine into relevant constituents interconnected for the functioning of the machine, with the interconnections themselves being additional culprits for the machine's failure.
 The human being, capable of logical reasoning appropriate for this machine, would have no deterrents in their way of correctly detailing the machine's issues.
 But on the matter of the human being accurately relaying the machine's issues to others, that is something that can be answered only with the knowledge of that human being's self-interest in relation to the machine and its issues, such as financial and political motives.
 Distribution of reasoning on the logical, thus arriving at answers unquestionable without deception or ignorance at play, to others is at the mercy of the self-interests of those with knowledge of that reasoning.
 But the knowledge of the cause for a machine's failure is not always able to be known, and this does spell limits on that of reasoning where information is missing or distorted; the causality is not just one causality chain but many, or the causality is conceptually a network of convoluted, changeable, and unpredictable layout in effects.
 One can see the limitations of reasoning on artificial intelligence programs, if capable of decisions past the monitoring in path-like and arithmetic-like patterns by a human being.
 The common automobile, on the other hand, being constructed for the predominant purpose of efficient spatial locomotion, with additional amenities coming later past the inventions that birthed it, is much simpler to analyze for fault: there are less causality chains, less possible outputs from the automobile independent from its surroundings changeable through its locomotion.
-The limitation of reasoning on advanced artificial intelligence programs serves as an effective analogy for the limitation of understanding the human being's internalist mechanisms, intangible and not readily measurable through the outward expression of convenience and opportunity.
+The limitation of reasoning about advanced artificial intelligence programs serves as an effective analogy for the limitation of understanding the human being's internalist mechanisms, intangible and not readily measurable through the outward expression of convenience and opportunity.
 And artificial intelligence programs are constructed by human beings well aware of the building blocks for the programs.
-Artificial intelligence programs lack complexities from unknown constituents; the scale of their structure and the dependencies of their operation, such as large datasets, produce misconceptions in calculative analysis rather.
+Artificial intelligence programs lack complexities from unknown constituents; the scale of their structure and the dependencies of their operation, such as large datasets, produce misconceptions in calculative analysis to compensate.
 Misconceptions of human biology, on the other hand, predominantly are due to the unknowns, possibly unique to certain individuals.
+The artificial axiom desired to be implemented in ways to guarantee appropriate effect, in light of these limitations of reasoning, is done so by sentient beings intent on control of the instantiation of axioms.
+Consequences, in the nature of undesireable effect to violators, take the form of correspondent artificial axioms for the particular artificial axioms specified not to be violated.
+The axiom could be instantiated in forms painful, mentally and/or physically, to those that dare ignore the intruction of the artificial axiom.
+Deprivation and incarceration are two designs for the consequential anti-violator artificial axiom.
+By designs such as these, in practice widely enforced, human beings of societies that have passing proficiency in control of the axiom's occurrence, then find themselves to be regulated by artificial axioms and thus mainly obey these instructions as if it were nature itself, but to be accurate, this would be second-nature becoming habit.
+The human being somehow stabilizes and improves their behavior where will works to act for that behavior, and the result is the artificial axiom takes on a naturalness much deeper than the appearance, such that the will required to actualize the artificial axiom's effect from the occurrence of a cause does so like a machine, unquestioning, without consideration for the specifics of variables possible candidates to pose exception.
+Self-interest works in ways not entirely knowable by observation, for there is preference and undesireable consequence becoming a duality for the plurality in expression of multiple self-interests not in alignment with one another.
+When the appearance, without veil, of many sentient beings is so consistent in detail alongside artificial axioms, one could state that the beings are in complete agreement on those conditions.